morepath/morepath/doc/building_large_applications.rst

 :doc:`organizing_your_project`.

-You can also mount applications this way in automated tests and then use WebTest_ or some other WSGI testing library.
+You can also mount applications this way in automated tests and then use WebTest_ or some other WSGI testing library, as explained in :doc:`testing`.

 .. _WebTest: http://webtest.readthedocs.org/